Jump to content

 General Principles

-An administrative tribunal is an adjudicative body that determine complaints brought within various fields of specialization.
+An administrative tribunal is an adjudicative body that determines complaints brought within various fields of specialization.

 A tribunal will get its powers from the "express language" of the legislation that creates it.[1]